deciduously/music/post.md

 TODO embed sound

-Note that this scale is still diatonic - there are the same number of whole and half intervals, they're just distributed differently.
-Actually, if you start the major scale at the sixth note you get a corresponding minor scale - when you reach the end, you've gone an octave and wrap back up to the beginning.
-Try it yourself, counting on the examples above.
+There are the same number of whole and half intervals, they're just distributed differently.
+You can play a corresponding minor scale using only the white keys by simply starting at the sixth note.
+Try counting it out yourself!

-To madel this, we'll create another `Iterator`, but this time implemented for an `enum`:
+To model this, we'll create another `Iterator` but this time implemented for an `enum`:

 ```rust
 ENUM